h04x/win-screenshot/README.md

 # win-screenshot
-Take a screenshot from specified window or entire screen on Windows platform
+Take a screenshot of a specific window or entire screen on Windows platform

 ## Known Issues
 `capture_window()` draws black border for some windows